Sunday Manara

-Sunday Ramadhan Manara (born 23 November 1952) is a Tanzanian former footballer who played as a winger.
+Sunday Ramadhan Manara (born 23 November 1952) is a Tanzanian former professional footballer who played as a winger.

 Career

-Nicknamed 'Computer', in 1977, Manara signed for Dutch side Heracles Almelo, becoming the first Tanzanian to play in Europe.
+Nicknamed 'Computer', Manara signed for Dutch side Heracles Almelo in 1977, becoming the first Tanzanian to play in Europe.
 In 1979, he signed for New York Eagles in the United States.
-Before the second half of 1979–90, he signed for Austrian club St. Veit.
+Before the second half of 1979–90, he signed for Austrian club FC St. Veit.
 After that, Manara signed for Al Nasr in the United Arab Emirates.